Rubio says South Africa’s ambassador to the US 'is no longer welcome' in the country

 Phone calls to the South African Embassy seeking comment, made at the end of the work day, were not answered.

-Rasool previously served as his country’s ambassador to the U.S. from 2010 to 2015 before returning in January.
+Rasool previously served as his country’s ambassador to the U.S. from 2010 to 2015 before returning to the post in January.

 As a child, he and his family were evicted from a Cape Town neighborhood designated for white people.
-Rasool became an active anti-apartheid campaigner, serving time in prison and identifying as a comrade of the country’s first post-apartheid president, Nelson Mandela.
+Rasool became an anti-apartheid campaigner, serving time in prison for his activism and identifying as a comrade of the country’s first post-apartheid president, Nelson Mandela.
 He later became a politician in Mandela’s African National Congress political party.

+In Friday's webinar, Rasool, speaking by videoconference, talked in academic language of the Trump administration's crackdowns on diversity and equity programs and immigration.

+“The supremacist assault on incumbency, we see it in the domestic politics of the U.S.A., the MAGA movement, the Make America Great Again movement, as a response not simply to a supremacist instinct, but to very clear data that shows great demographic shifts in the U.S.A. in which the voting electorate in the U.S.A. is projected to become 48% white," the South African ambassador said,

 His ouster comes after Trump signed an executive order that cut aid and assistance to the Black-led South African government.
 In the order, Trump said South Africa's Afrikaners, who are descendants of mainly Dutch colonial settlers, were being targeted by a new law that allows the government to expropriate private land.